 The course is often tailored to the areas of weakness identified by trainees at the start of the course.
 However, typically the training includes:

-o Core Technology for KS4 and exam specifications
+- Core technology for KS4 and exam specifications

-o The Design Process and links across Technology
+- The design process and links across technology

-All aspects of the subject are addressed during the course, including meeting the requirements of the National Curriculum and national initiatives such as Assessment for Learning (AfL) and literacy.
-With focused study of D&T at post-16 you will not only be equipped to teach pupils and students in the 11-16 age range but will have opportunities to gain experience of teaching at the 16-19 level.
+All aspects of the subject are addressed during the course, including meeting the requirements of the national curriculum and national initiatives such as Assessment for Learning (AfL) and literacy.
+With focused study of D&T at post-16 you will not only be equipped to teach pupils and students in the 11–16 age range but will also have opportunities to gain experience of teaching at the 16–19 level.

 To sum up, the course aims to help you become a competent, professional and, above all, creative practitioner, capable of developing the imaginations and abilities of the young people with whom you have the privilege of working.

-D&T trainee teachers are eligible for a £15,000 tax-free Bursary for the 2022/23 academic year: click for further information
+D&T trainee teachers are eligible for tax-free bursaries.
+Click here for further details on funding.

-Please Note: The D&T course incurs additional costs to you for the external courses below.
-These courses, whilst not compulsory, we strongly recommend that you undertake them at a reduced cost offered by The OAKS.
-Gaining a certification in the below, will be beneficial and necessary for your first teaching position.
+Please note, the D&T course incurs additional costs to you for the external courses below.
+These courses are not compulsory, however we strongly recommend that you undertake them at a reduced cost offered by The OAKS.
+Gaining a certification in the courses below will be beneficial and necessary for your first teaching position.

 - Secondary core level health and safety (SCHS)

 - Secondary textiles health and safety (STHS) textiles technology

 - Secondary food health and safety (SFHS) food technology